mkubera/bc_computing_stash/assessments/social_media_literacy.md

 1. Three, once having 15 forum threads, write at least one comment (forum post) about a member of your team created (not you), and discuss his/her findings.
 1. Fourth, finally, have one of your team members (or you) create a new topic with the issue provided (you will find it at the end of this text).
 Discuss it among yourselves.
 Each student should write at least 1 post.

+Describing your findings, try to use as professional language as possible.
+Always use your own words, but feel free to use quotations and links to other sources.

 Check this thread (an example) to understand how to go about things: http://bc-nc-comp-18-19.forumotion.com/f4-group-x-an-example.
 If you are unsure what to do, ask your Lecturer.